gkorpal/gkorpal.github.io/_pages/book-list.md

   * **Algebraic Geometry** by *A. Gathmann*: A gentle introduction to algebraic geometry with lots of computational exercises oriented towards the useful "intersection theory".
 There are many editions available, but I have read only the [2002 edition](https://www.mathematik.uni-kl.de/~gathmann/class/alggeom-2002/alggeom-2002.pdf).
   * **Mirror symmetry** by *Hori, et. al.*: For a more gentle introduction to Gromov-Witten Invariants, try reading Chapter 21 to 23 of this book.
 * **An Invitation to Quantum Cohomology: Kontsevich's Formula for Rational Plane Curves** by *Kock and Vainsencher*: A good place to learn teachiniques involved in calculations (haven't read it myself).
 You can supplement it with the article "Counting Plane Rational Curves: Old and New Approaches" by Aleksey Zinger ([arXiv](https://arxiv.org/abs/math/0507105)) and the Ph.D. thesis "Gromov-Witten and degeneration invariants: computation and enumerative significance" by Andreas Gathmann.

+*I made an attempt to learn this topic, but didn't make much progress due to lack of my interest.*

 ## Arithmetic Geometry ##